Why AI Agent Architecture Matters

 Frequently Asked Questions

-It typically includes goal definition, an LLM reasoning engine, planning systems, short/long-term memory storage, tool integration, and a reflection loop.
+It includes goal definition, a reasoning engine, planning systems, memory storage, tool integration, and a reflection loop.

 Conclusion